-As buildings go, the Pantheon certainly gets extremely close to classical perfection, or in fact establishes a landmark of classical perfection.
-Its achievements have been copied and grafted by many of the Western world’s greatest architects, making it a corner stone of Western architecture.
+As buildings go, the Pantheon certainly gets extremely close to classical perfection, or in fact, establishes a landmark of classical perfection.
+Its achievements have been copied and grafted by many of the Western world’s greatest architects, making it a cornerstone of Western architecture.
 For over a thousand-two-hundred years, until Brunelleschi’s dome on the Florence Duomo (42.2m diameter), the Pantheon was the largest dome in the world (43.3m diam) and then went on to remain the largest single-span dome until the second half of the XXth Century when reinforced cement allowed construction of the Rond-Point dome at la Defense in Paris!

-Whilst Brunelleschi studied the Pantheon’s great dome, Michelangelo took inspiration for St. Peter’s façade.
+During the Renaissance, whilst Brunelleschi studied the Pantheon’s great dome, Michelangelo took inspiration for St. Peter’s façade.
 Michelangelo described the Pantheon as one of the greatest achievements of architecture, built by angels rather than men.
 Buildings such as the Pantheon in Paris (21m), Les Invalides in Paris (27.6m), St. Paul’s in London (30.8m) and even the White House in the US are in one way or another progeny of the Pantheon in Rome.
 The clever decoration on the interior of the dome aimed at making it lighter as well as providing a sober tromp-l’oeil effect has become such a common architectural device that it is quite divorced from the original.

 If you wanted to take a dig or two you might complain about the angle of the pediment which seems a little steep.
 Also, the hypostyle (the colonnade which holds the portico up) gives you the sensation of being lost in a thicket.
 Perhaps the two effects are related and the wonderful Corinthian styled monolithic columns couldn’t quite make the height required, meaning that a shorter set had to be accepted hence forcing the pediment to be higher?
 Dunno.
 Perhaps Hadrian wanted to make the pediment look a little more like a Pyramid… Perhaps.

 The bronze work which decorated the pediment has been long lost and if it were still there it might re-establish some sense of proportion, (or make it feel even more top-heavy!)
-It seems that the decoration, at least in part, included an eagle flying up to the heavens symbolising the “apotheosis” of the emperor (Augustus).
+It seems that the decoration, at least in part, included an eagle flying up to the heavens symbolising the “apotheosis” of the emperor Augustus.